guillaumebrunerie/Chromiarch-OS/README.md

 We have to specify a different display `:1` because otherwise it will conflict with Chrome OS’ X server.

-It should start a minimal environment with three xterm windows and one xclock (unless you have already installed another desktop environment / window manager).
+It should start a minimal environment with three xterm windows and one xclock.
 You will notice that the touchpad does not work, but we’ll fix that later.

 Now install a desktop environment / window manager:

-    (ac) $ sudo pacman -S gnome gnome-extras gnome-shell (ac) $ echo "exec gnome-session" > ~/.xinitrc
+    (ac) $ sudo pacman -S gnome gnome-extras
+    (ac) $ echo "exec gnome-session" > ~/.xinitrc

 If you restart X now, you will notice other things that do not work: the sound, the